1-800-571-4646

 Green Shade 3.0 and 5.0

 For use around welding, brazing, or cutting applications.
-Not for use when welding
+Does not provide enough protection for performing welding work.

 Vermillion